-There are currently two different types of pass available in the ancient city, and depending on how you use them, you could save between 20% – 50% off tickets.
+There are currently two different types of passes available in this ancient city, and depending on how you use them, you could save between 20% - 50% off tickets.

 If you’d rather take it easy and enjoy a few specific tours, museums and more, a prepackaged pass should do the trick.

 This typically includes a hop-on hop-off bus tour, one or two tickets to popular attractions, and an additional 20% discount on other activities.

 Here are just a few of the more notable attractions you can visit using a Rome tourist pass:

 - Hop on Hop off Bus Tour